Do Go On - 342 - Grace O'Malley ; The Pirate Queen of Ireland

 We'll often love an easy way out.

-But no, I think that's a good point.
+But, no, I think that's a good point.

 Yeah.

-Gronja, what's the full name?
+Gronia, what's the full name?

-Yeah, I've read that a bunch.
+Because, yeah, I've read that a bunch.

-Most people who suggested it have both versions of it.
+Because most people who suggested it have both versions of it.

-And I think like, and yeah, I will definitely be saying things not quite right.
+That's right.
+And I think like, and yeah, I will.

+definitely be saying things not quite right.
 And I'm going to really do my best.
+I've put in,

-I've put in, you know, phonetic translations wherever I can so I get it as close as possible.
+you know, phonetic translations wherever I can so I get it as close as possible.
+But I do find

-But I do find it frustrating when you're trying to look up, you know,
+it frustrating when you're trying to look up, you know, how to say an Irish name or something.

-and the audience is just like, it's so crazy.
+getting her to read like Irish names and the audience is just like, it's so crazy.
+How is that

-And you're like, because it's a different language.
+Neve and you're like, because it's a different language.

 It's not that interesting or funny.